 When setting up an ALTO for the first time, it is configured to grab a DHCP address by default.

 Hook up the Alto power source as well as an ethernet cable to the back of the device.
-When powered on, you should see a blue datto logo on top and you should hear some beeps from the machine.
-These are normal to hear.
+When powered on, you should see a blue Datto logo on top, and you should hear beeps from the machine.
+The beeps indicate a normal boot process.

 If your network supports DHCP, you should be able to hook the device up with internet access and browse to device.dattobackup.com on the local LAN.

 From there, you will be able to set up the registration of the device.
 It is advised to try and set up the device from a machine on the LAN and not while directly connected to the device.
 After registration, the Datto device UI will only be accessible from the Partner Portal unless you adjust settings via the Device Web UI to allow local access.

 Not only does the power button control the power of the device, but it can perform two other tasks.